top of page

 Environmental Benefits Beyond the Farm

-• Enhanced carbon sequestration in agricultural soils
+• Enhanced Carbon Sequestration: Promotes the storage of carbon in agricultural soils.

 Conclusion: The Future of Sustainable Irrigation